Fukaya A_\infty-structures associated to Lefschetz fibrations. VI: Popsicle structures

 The fixed locus has the $\zeta_k$ on the real line, and the $c_f$ nonzero real numbers.
 Assume that $\zeta_1 < \cdots < \zeta_d$ and $c_f > 0$.
 Then $\sigma_f = \phi_f^{-1}(i) = \zeta_{p(f)} + i/c_f$ lies on the popsicle stick $Q_{p(f)}$.
 In that way, $\scrR^{d+1,p}$ is embedded into $(\scrM^{d+1,p})^{\bR}$ as an open subset.
 The same idea identifies $\bar\scrR^{d+1,p}$ with a subset of $(\bar\scrM^{d+1,p})^{\bR}$, and an analysis of the gluing parameters shows this to be a (codimension zero) submanifold with corners, cut out locally by real analytic inequalities.
 From that picture, we derive the topology and differentiable structure on $\bar\scrR^{d+1,p}$ used throughout the paper.

 Now consider a space $\bar\scrN^{d+1,p}$ which consists of stable maps with the same conditions as before, but where the domain carries two additional marked points $z_+, z_-$.
 This is a subvariety of the space of stable maps of genus zero with $(d+3)$ marked points, and is again smooth.
 Take the real locus $(\bar\scrN^{d+1,p})^{\bR}$, where the involution reverses the complex structure as before, and simultaneously exchanges the extra points $z_{\pm}$.
-Inside this locus is an open subset where the curve $C$ can be thought of as a complexified popsicle as before, and $z_+$ lies in its interior of the popsicle.
-The closure of that locus can be identified with $\cornerbar{\scrS}^{d+1,p}$, and \eqref{eq:cornerbar-s} is the restriction of the map that forgets $z_{\pm}$ (Figure \ref{fig:complexify} shows how to think of a single $|S$ in that way).
-This allows us to derive all the necessary properties of that space (an idea which goes back to \cite[Remark 6.6]{abouzaid-seidel07}).
+There is a continuous map